 - While regionalism is rarer when it comes to shared city services between suburbs in NE Ohio, Orange Village and the surrounding communities are setting an example.
 They work with a shared public school district, library, recreation center and senior center.

 - Orange Village Community Park offers 60 acres of green space for recreational outdoor fun including a dog park, amphitheater, playground on steroids, hiking trails, a Japanese zen garden, sports fields, a golf putting green with sand traps, and more.

 - Beechmont Country Club is the only Jewish golf club left in the region and is a thriving social and athletic scene.
 Across the street in Pepper Pike is the Cleveland Racquet Club which offers tennis and platform tennis.

-- Orange Village residents have the new Pinecrest as their “downtown,” although they also have shopping and restaurants available along Chagrin Boulevard at Village Square, Eton, and at Lander Circle.
+- Residents have the new Pinecrest as their “downtown,” although they also have shopping and restaurants available along Chagrin Boulevard at Village Square, Eton, and at Lander Circle.

-- Orange contains many large subdivisions with the idyllic cul-de-sac suburban experience including the new Lakes of Orange, Ohio’s first Green Certified community under Home Innovation’s National Green Building Standard.
+- Orange contains many large subdivisions with the idyllic cul-de-sac suburban experience.
+This includes the new Lakes of Orange, Ohio’s first Green Certified Community under Home Innovation’s National Green Building Standard.

-This is just a fraction of the insider info we have on more than 60 neighborhoods that surround Cleveland and Akron that is available to candidates and newcomers that Executive Arrangements is hired to work with.
-If you need a deeper dive to understand your new town, or if you are a company trying to recruit from outside NE Ohio, EA could be an invaluable resource for you, call us: 216.231.9311.
+This is just a fraction of the insider info we have on more than 60 neighborhoods that surround Cleveland and Akron!
+Our expertise is available to candidates and newcomers that Executive Arrangements is hired to work with.
+If you need a deeper dive to understand your new town, or if you are a company trying to recruit from outside NE Ohio, EA could be an invaluable resource for you.
+Call us at 216.231.9311.